Skip to main content

 Walkthrough: create a local marketplace

-This example creates a marketplace with one plugin: a /review skill for code reviews.
+This example creates a marketplace with one plugin: a /quality-review skill for code reviews.
 You’ll create the directory structure, add a skill, create the plugin manifest and marketplace catalog, then install and test it.

 1